StNamesLab/StreetNamesDatabase/README.md

 ## North America

 Street names data files from [OpenStreetMap](https://www.openstreetmap.org) are used to get the processed files.
-The raw data files for the US were downloaded in autum 2022, while for Canada and Mexico in autum 2023, from [Geofabrik.de](https://download.geofabrik.de/north-america/us.html).
+These datasets are licensed under the [Open Data Commons Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/) by the [OpenStreetMap Foundation (OSMF)](https://osmfoundation.org/).
+For more information about the license, please visit the [Open Street Map website](https://www.openstreetmap.org/copyright).
+The raw data files for the US were downloaded in autumn 2022, while for Canada and Mexico in autumn 2023, from [Geofabrik.de](https://download.geofabrik.de/north-america/us.html).
 The table below shows the layers used in each country to assign streets to the administrative territorial division where they are located.
 All other required files are provided in the repository.

 | Country | Source | Type | Link |
 | --- | --- | --- | --- |